bloatoo/zchess/README.md

 cargo install --path .
 ```

-Dependencies: `cargo` and `rustc`.
+Dependencies: `cargo` and `rustc`. <br />
+The binary is installed in `~/.cargo/bin/zch`, make sure `~/.cargo/bin` is in PATH.

 ### Configuration
 An example configuration file has been provided in the GitHub repository.
-Move/copy that file to `~/.config/chess.toml` and configure it to your liking.
+Move/copy that file to `~/.config/zchess.toml` and configure it to your liking.

 ### Default Keybinds